Coralville | Inducted 2019 | Category: Professional golfer

-McCarty has qualified for two major championships in his career, the 2003 U.S. Open at Olympia Fields CC in Chicago and the 2018 PGA Championship at Bellerive CC in St. Louis.
+McCarty has qualified for three major championships in his career, the 2003 U.S. Open at Olympia Fields CC in Chicago the 2018 PGA Championship at Bellerive CC in St. Louis and the 2022 PGA Championship at Southern Hills in Tulsa.
 Known around Iowa for his prodigious length off the tee, McCarty, at the age of 45, registered the fastest club-head speed on the PGA Tour while competing at Bellerive.
 He has also played in over a dozen Web.com and PGA Tour events over the past two decades.

 One of the things that sticks out about McCarty to his peers is how humble he is about his golf talents.
 Fellow Brown Deer PGA pro Brian Wernimont said, “Sean’s talent on the course is only surpassed by his level of humbleness off it.
 In eight years of working side by side he has never once boasted about his playing abilities and, in fact, downplays how good he truly is.
 He is a true champion that lets his play on the course speak for him”.

 Prominent amateur golfer Jon Olson said, “Since I have been competing, Sean is the best player I have played with in Iowa.
 What impresses me the most is how he carries himself on and off the course.
 He is always calm and collected.
 He makes everything look easy, but there is no ego, no boasting or cocky attitude.
 Instead, he is true to what matters most to him – simply working hard and loving the game”.